waylonggggg/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use case: Delete a CCA**
+**UC7: Delete a CCA**

 **MSS**

+1. System shows list of CCAs.
-1. User requests to list CCAs
+2. User requests to delete a specific CCA.
+3. System deletes the CCA from the list.
+4. System shows the CCA has been deleted.

+    Use case ends.

+**Extensions**

+* 1a.
+The CCA list is empty.

+  Use case ends.

+* 2a.
+The CCA does not exist in the list.

+    * 2a1.
+System shows an error message.

+      Use case resumes at step 2.

+**UC8: Add a role to a student in a CCA**

+**MSS**

+1. User <u>lists the students (UC1)</u>.
-2. System shows list of CCAs
+2. System shows list of CCAs.
-3. User requests to delete a specific CCA
+3. User requests to add a role to a specific student in a specific CCA.
-4. System deletes the CCA from the list
+4. System adds the role to the student in the CCA.
-5. System shows the CCA has been deleted
+5. System shows the role has been added.

     Use case ends.